AkashSrivastava1721/ChampTube/README.md

 8. Heroku and Netify deployment.

 ## Features Remaining:
-1. Commit,Like and Dislike Option
+1. Comment,Like and Dislike Option
 2. Search Option